saschazar21/next-mdx-extended/README.md

       ├ first-blog-post.html
 ```

-⚠️ **Caution**: This plugin only has an effect, when the project is exported via `next export`.
+⚠️ **CAUTION**: The URL rewriting functionality of this plugin only has an effect, when the project is exported via `next export`.
 More information in the [Next.js docs](https://nextjs.org/docs/api-reference/next.config.js/exportPathMap).
+Same goes for the [`exportData`](#exportdata) option.

 ## Installation